 Solar Landscape Project Is One of Four Duke Realty Community Solar Installations; Total Will Generate 13 Million Kilowatt Hours Annually

-Asbury Park, NJ (August 27, 2021) - Solar Landscape, New Jersey’s top ranked solar developer, announced today that another of its portfolio of first-year community solar projects is energized and delivering clean energy to local residents in northeast New Jersey.
-The project, located in the Wood-Ridge borough on the rooftop of Duke Realty’s warehouse at 5 Ethel Boulevard, is now powering more than 375 local homes with clean solar energy: almost 2.8 million kilowatt hours of electricity annually.
+Asbury Park, NJ (August 27, 2021) – Solar Landscape, New Jersey’s top ranked solar developer, announced today that another of its portfolio of first-year community solar projects is energized and delivering clean energy to local residents in northeast New Jersey.
+The project, located in the Wood-Ridge borough on the rooftop of Duke Realty’s warehouse at 5 Ethel Boulevard, is now powering more than 375 local homes with clean solar energy: almost 2.8 megawatt hours of electricity annually.